Altinn/altinn-studio-docs/content/app/development/ux/footer/_index.en.md

 {{% /notice%}}

 In the footer you can put things like contact information, links, and other text.
-For new applications, the footer contains the link to Altinn 3's accessibility statement by default.
+In new applications, the footer contains a link to Altinn 3's accessibility statement by default.

 The footer is defined in the `footer .json` file under `App/ui`.
 This file is similar to other layout files, but is much simpler.
 The default footer is defined like this: